Tesla tries to reinvent the wheel. Literally.

 But some anticipated ergonomic difficulties.

 “So I drive with my hand at the 12 o’clock position on the steering wheel,” asked one Twitter user.
-“How on earth am I supposed to drive comfortably with the refresh?
+“How on earth am I supposed to drive comfortably with the refresh?”

-Tesla posted a $270 million profit on revenue of $10.74 billion for its fourth quarter, including $401 million in regulatory credit sales to other automakers
+Tesla posted a $270 million profit on revenue of $10.74 billion for its fourth quarter, including $401 million in regulatory credit sales to other automakers.